-EXCLUSIVE: Tesla's Klaus Grohmann ousted after clash with CEO Musk - sources
+Exclusive: Tesla's Klaus Grohmann ousted after clash with CEO Musk - sources

 Negotiations have started with some of the clients about how to compensate them for lack of resources devoted to their projects, one of the sources said.

-The German labour union IG Metall has demanded that Tesla's management formalise multi-year job guarantees and increase salaries as a way to provide assurance amid management turmoil.
+The German labor union IG Metall has demanded that Tesla's management formalize multi-year job guarantees and increase salaries as a way to provide assurance amid management turmoil.

 (Reporting by Edward Taylor; Editing by Kevin Liffey)